marianaossilva/marianaossilva/README.md

 ### Hello, I'm [Mariana][website]! 👋

 ## I'm a MSc in Computer Science and Data Scientist!
-- 👩🏽‍💻 I’m currently working as an IT Technical Researcher on the [MGgrafeno 2.0][mggrafeno] Project
 - 📊 My research interests include Data Science, Machine Learning and Social Network Analysis
-- 🤓 2020 Goals: Learn and improve my hard and soft skills on Data Science
+- 🤓 Life Goals: Learn and improve my hard and soft skills on Data Science
 - 🤹🏽‍♀️ Fun fact: I love to create visual concepts, using computer software or by hand

 ---